AndrewChenUoA/AVSS2018/program.md

 Morning Tea, Light Lunch, and Afternoon Tea included from Wednesday to Friday.-->

 **Program at a Glance**
-- Each oral presentation should be 20 min (15 min talk, 5 min setup/questions)
-- 1 min spotlight presentation will be given for each poster at the beginning of the poster sessions
-- Authors of oral presentations have the chance to display a poster after their presentations
 - Editorial board meetings will be during afternoon tea time on Day 2
-- An introduction to AVSS 2019 at the Conference Dinner on Day 2
+- An introduction to AVSS 2019 will be given at the Conference Dinner on Day 2

 |       Time       | Workshops/Tutorials<br/>(27 Nov 2018)        | Conference<br/>Day 1<br/>(28 Nov 2018)             |   Conference<br/>Day 2<br/>(29 Nov 2018)           |   Conference<br/>Day 3<br/>(30 Nov 2018)           |
 |:----------------:|:--------------------------------------------:|:--------------------------------------------------:|:--------------------------------------------------:|:--------------------------------------------------:|